zanettiprado/after-reading/README.md

  ![CSS Test](documentation/css-w3c-test.PNG)

 ## Further testing
-- The website is resposive and was tested for the following Viewports
+* The website is resposive and was tested for the following Viewports
-- Desktop
+    * Desktop
 1600x992px scaled down to scale(0.3181)
-- Laptop
+    * Laptop
 1280x802px scaled down to scale(0.277)
-- Tablet
+    * Tablet
 768x1024px scaled down to scale(0.219)
-- Mobile
+    * Mobile
 320x480px scaled down to scale(0.219)

 # Bugs
 ## Known bugs
-- For very some mobiles the visibility of the form can be affected.
+- For some mobiles the visibility of the form can be affected but still working.
 - A white gap can be seen to the right of the background image affecting the navigation bar but can still being clicked.

 ## Fixed bugs
 - After first deployment images were not loading correctly and the path was changed for absolute to make it solved.
-- Unordered List items was used at the beginnig to describe goals but it was affecting
+- Unordered List items was used at the beginnig to describe goals but it was affecting user understanding and it was changed for a text using paragraph

-- Here I have to say that I tested my page in following brawsers: Chrome, Firefox and Safari.
-- The page is responsive for different scrren sizes tested using devtools device toolbar.
-- The whole page is working and is responsive header, home, donations and joins us is working as expected.
-- form is working and do not allowed you submit if the criteria is not right.

-### Bugs
-- In the very first deployment images were not loading correctly and I needed to fix it.
-It happens because...

-### Validator testing
-- HTML
-- CSS
-- Accessibility pages are clear and text contrasting with background easy to read accessibility is 100%
+# Compatibility
+The website displays correctly across different browsers and screen sizes.
+It was tested for Chrome Mozilla Firefox, Safari and Edge.

+When using Safari browser for mobile, the navigation is covered by the backgroud but it does not affect the user experience since logo still being clickable

+# Color Scheme

+Blue represents calmness, serenity, and stability.
+It's associated with the ocean, sky, and water which can create a relaxing environment for readers.
+It can also help reduce eye strain and fatigue.
+Incorporating blue into a reading space can be as simple as using blue-hued light bulbs or adding blue-colored accents to the decor.
+This is the main reason when you open the website the first color you find is blue.
+I used also light grey to contrast with the blue and you can find a bit of orange in few borders.

 ## Deployment
 - The website was created in GitHub using GitPod tools